Applying deep learning to distinguish drivers from passengers using sensor data

 Different driving styles result in different signals, and an efficient encoding thereof will yield features that can differentiate between drivers.
 One could choose to manually engineer features, taking for instance signal statistics or wavelet coefficients.

 While such an approach has proven useful in speech or music processing, where we intuitively know that features such as modulation frequency convey information about the sound object, nobody knows what features are important when characterizing driving behavior.

 We therefore decided to tackle this problem using a deep learning (DL) approach.
 In DL the feature extraction stage is part of the neural network: if a feature is important to solve the task of interest, the network will learn to extract it.

 Nevertheless, we assume that this temporal interaction shouldn’t be considered in a time window larger than 30 seconds.
-Indeed, longer patterns will very likely be mainly characterising the road layout rather than individual driving style.
+Indeed, longer patterns will very likely be mainly characterizing the road layout rather than the individual driving style.

 Deep feature extraction

 As data manual labeling is a tedious and expensive process, we don’t have thousands of hours of car trips tagged as either driver or passenger.
 Nevertheless, during the last couple of years, we collected hundreds of thousands of hours of sensor data from car transports from many users.